ShZil/network-utilities/Scanner/README.md

 Afterwards, I can add some tweaks to improve it.

 [22:39] Wow.
 What a feeling of completeness.
 Still a lot of things to do, but it's getting together.

+### 2023-02-28
+[17:17] I noticed a bug in Cyber class.
+Fixed it.
+The bug (from the shared document): "highlight jumps on window resize."